StanfordLegion/legion/README.md

 ## Developing Programs

-To start a new Legion application, make a directory and copy `apps/Makefile.template` into your directory under the name `Makefile`.
+To start a new Legion application, make a new directory and copy `apps/Makefile.template` into your directory under the name `Makefile`.
 Fill in the appropriate fields at the top of the Makefile with the filenames needed for your application.